theghostrecords/orientdb-example/README.md

 # Project to demonstrate a bug in orientdb version 3.2.*

 # What is the bug:
 Using the vertex edit mode to in orientdb studio seems to break outwards facing linkbags.
 When pressing "Save" they are converted to LinkList.
-Nex time a new edge is added to this vertex through the java api (Tinkerpop 2.6) the LinkList is converted to an EmbeddedList and the new edge is "corrupt".
+Nex time a new edge is added to this vertex through the java api (Tinkerpop 2.6) the LinkList is converted to an EmbeddedList and the new edge is "corrupted".

+An interesting observation: We add a property and an edge within the same transaciton.
+If we remove the invocation of OrientVertex#setProperty and only add the edge, the database crashes (null edge in the ridbag).
+When we set a property within the same transaction the change is written to the db and a corrupted edge is added to the EmbeddedList.

 ## How to use:
 * Add the root password for the demodb to the database service in docker-compose.yml